jaivardhanschauhan/jaivardhanschauhan.github.io/_projects/americans_time.md

 ---
 layout: project
-title: Tableau dashboard on how Americans spend their time
+title: Tableau viz on how Americans spend their time
 subtitle: Insights by age on social, family, and alone time (2009-2019)
 ---